State University of New York at Plattsburgh: Presidents and principals

 Prior to the founding of the SUNY system, the chief executive of the Plattsburgh State Normal and Training School was known as the principal.
 When the SUNY system was founded in 1948 and the Normal School joined and became SUNY Plattsburgh, Charles Ward, who was principal at the time, became the president of the college.
 Alexander Enyedi is the current president.

 Campus

 Location

 The primary campus of the State University of New York at Plattsburgh is in the city of Plattsburgh, in the North Country region of upstate New York.
 The campus is near Lake Champlain and the Adirondack Mountains, in a region known as the Champlain Valley.
-The closest major city outside of Plattsburgh is Burlington, Vermont, which is less than 20 mi "as the crow flies," but takes about an hour to travel by ferry.
+The closest major city outside of Plattsburgh is Burlington, Vermont, which is less than 20 mi "as the crow flies," but takes about an hour to travel to by ferry.
 The closest major city within New York is Albany (headquarters of the SUNY system), 140 mi to the south.
 SUNY Plattsburgh also has a strong connection with Canada due to the Canada–US border being just 20 mi north and the city of Montreal just over 60 mi away.